Yebba/Corrosion/Raw_files/README_RAW.txt

   In this folder are the raw files downloaded from Supervise.ly, the image annotation software used.
 On Supervise.ly, images added at the same time are considered a dataset.
 There are three folders because pictures were added at three different times.

   Each folder is named with the number of images labeled inside of it ("Corrosion 7" means that there are seven labeled images in the folder).
-Each folder contains
+Each folder contains:
     1. a subfolder
     2. a meta.json file
     3. a obj_class_to_machine_color.json file.